How To Get a 100% LTV Home Equity Loan or High-LTV HELOC

 What if you don’t qualify?

-If you aren’t yet eligible to borrow a home equity loan — especially a high-LTV home equity loan — there are a few things you can do to help yourself qualify in the future:
+If you aren’t yet eligible to borrow a high LTV home equity loan, there are a few things you can do to qualify in the future:

-- Reduce your DTI ratio: Pay off those auto loan and credit card balances.
+→ Reduce your DTI ratio.
+Pay off those credit cards and shrink your auto, personal and student loan balances.
 Lenders want to see that you can handle extra debt without stretching yourself too thin.